henry-ht/toast-manager/README.md

-# Toast Manager - Maneja Notificaciones de bootstrap de manera dinámica
+# Toast Manager - Handle Bootstrap notifications dynamically.

 Add magic to your website with our basic npm package.
 Local notifications and dynamic toasts with Bootstrap 5 or higher.
 Enhance user experience simply and effectively.
 Discover it now!